 #TBT Is ‘Die Hard’ A Holiday Movie?
 (YES!!!)

-It may actually be Friday, but because it seems to come up in conversation every year, I thought I'd bring back last year's post outlining why I think "Die Hard" is actually a Holiday movie, despite what naysayers may believe.
+As someone who has spent time critically thinking about this subject (don't judge me!)
+I thought I'd bring back an article I wrote outlining why I think "Die Hard" is actually a Holiday movie, despite what naysayers may believe.

-Point #2: Compare it to the plot of a couple of other undeniable holiday favorites, and I ask you show me the difference.
+Compare it to the plot of a couple of other undeniable holiday favorites, and I ask you to show me the difference.
 Take "Home Alone" and "The Grinch," for instance.
-The plot to both of those movies involved unhappy crooks trying to rob innocent holiday revelers of their belongings, only to be foiled by either a cute kid, or an inventive hero (in the case of "Home Alone," Kevin is both!)
-Bruce Willis's John McClane is the definition of inventive hero in this movie, and Alan Rickman's Hans Gruber is definitely an unhappy crook, especially by the end of the movie.
+The plot of both of those movies involved unhappy crooks trying to rob innocent holiday revelers of their belongings, only to be foiled by either a cute kid or an inventive hero (in the case of "Home Alone," Kevin is both!)
+Bruce Willis's John McClane is the definition of an inventive hero in this movie, and Alan Rickman's Hans Gruber is definitely an unhappy crook, especially by the end of the movie.